bruberbeck/bruberbeck/README.md

-- 👋 Hi, I’m @bruberbeck.
-A softwware engineer from Turkey.
+- 👋 Hi, I’m @bruberbeck (Çelik).
+A software engineer from Turkey.
 I have a Ph.D on Geographic Information Technologies and I love writing.
 - 👀 Developing in lightweight frameworks such Node.js and React.
 - 🌱 Full stack web development using Node.js and React.
 - 💞️ I’m looking to collaborate on system programming tasks.